THE DEVELOPMENT TEAM

 FREDERICO PALMA

-Another former footballer, Frederico is from Lisbon, where he directs at the bridge centre and in tournaments.
-He has two young daughters.
+Another former footballer, Frederico is from Lisbon, where he directs at the bridge centre and in major tournaments.
+A lover of the beach and of music, he is an avid concert-goer when not fully occupied with his two young daughters.

 -